LEGO Minions

 If you haven’t seen them now, you’ve been living under a rock.
 What am I talking about?
 The fact that they are Brickheadz, or the fact they are Minions?

-I like Brickheadz, but I don’t like Minions.
-I like the Despicable Me franchise, it’s cute and has a fair bit of good humour.
+I like LEGO Brickheadz, but I don’t like Minions.
+Like the Despicable Me franchise, it’s cute and has a fair bit of good humour.
 But I do not like Minions and the Minions franchise, which is really not my humour at all.
 It’s easy quick to get this confused, this isn’t ‘Despicable Me: Origins’, it’s ‘Minions: the Rise of Gru’.
 It’s a Minions-based film and thus a Minions-based set range.

 LEGO 40420